Terminated on Your Day Off: Can This Really Happen?

-If you believe you were wrongfully terminated, the Tennessee employment lawyers at the Employment and Consumer Law Group can determine whether your boss violated your rights.
+If you believe you were wrongfully terminated, the Tennessee employment lawyers at the Employment and Commerce Law Group can determine whether your boss violated your rights.
 Call or contact us today for a free case review.

 Is It Possible to Be Fired on a Day Off?